Selecting the Right Foam Material for Effective Sealing Applications

 Common sealing applications:

-• Electrical enclosures
+• Electrical and electronic enclosures

 • High-temperature equipment